MicrosoftDocs/learn/learn-pr/azure/migrate-sql-server-relational-data/includes/4-exercise-assess-database.md

 Look more closely at the first row, though, and you'll see the issue, **Service Broker feature is not supported in Azure SQL Database.
 Azure SQL Database does not support trace flags.** The information for that issue includes instructions about how to solve it.
 The database that you're migrating doesn't need this feature, so you can disable it without any problems.

-**Restart the Data migration Assistant tool.**
+**Restart the Data Migration Assistant tool.**

 In the left pane, select **Compatibility issues**.
 It shows that there were no compatibility issues with the database.
-If there had been issues, it would have listed them and you would need to resolve them before you could continue the migration.
+If there had been issues, it would have listed them, and you would need to resolve them before you could continue the migration.

 :::image type="content" source="../media/4-08-compatibility-issues.png" alt-text="Screenshot showing Compatibility issues." loc-scope="azure-database-migration" lightbox="../media/4-08-compatibility-issues.png":::